Jamcre/bluetti-esp32-bridge/README.md

 - set baud rate to 115200
   set the module name and password "IndoorModuleXX" to the desired unique name
 - if code uploads and the board has power it should run. check the serial monitor output. it should look like ...
+- look at the 'Output' in Arduino IDE and record the node's MAC Address, this will be used to set up the RTC hub

 How to set up wifi details:
 - connect to wifi access point